NKoonen/NewPriceList/README.md

 # How to use

-Place this file in the root of your webshop.
+Place the file 'NewPriceImport.php' in the root of your webshop.
 Then visit your the page yourdomain.com/NewPriceImport.php .
 Here you can upload a single file.
 This file has to have a **.CSV** extension.
 Once uploaded the script will update all the prices of simple and combination products.
 Just as a safety feature, when you are done you should delete the file from your server again.

 ## How does the CSV file look?